markosirec/gls-italy-sdk/README.md

     // this is your tracking code/id.
 I suggest you save it!
     $parcelId = $result->getParcelId();

     // after a parcel has been added, the webservice needs you to confirm the shipping by calling the close endpoint.
 You can also do this later if you wish.
+This is the equivalent of the "CloseWorkDay" endpoint.
     MarkoSirec\GlsItaly\SDK\Services\ParcelService::close($auth, $parcel);
 }